 Here’s a bit of good news for you: yes!
+The First Homes Scheme

-The government have announced plans for a First Homes scheme.
 The scheme sets out to make homes affordable for local people.
 (Though it’s only on offer in England, we’re afraid).

 Now, before you get all excited about being able to buy discounted property and turn it over for a hefty profit, let us politely point out that this is very much not the point of the scheme.
-And anyway, the powers that be are already on to you: each property will be sold with a covenant to ensure that the original discount is passed on when the property is sold.
+And anyway, the powers that be are already on to you: each property is sold with a covenant to ensure that the original discount is passed on when the property is sold.

 Who will be eligible for the scheme?

 There’s a clue in the name: the scheme is designed for first time buyers (i.e. those would qualify for Stamp Duty Land Tax relief and have never bought, inherited or been given a property).